ATV Offroad Fury 3

 ATV Offroad Fury 3 is a racing video game developed by Climax Racing and published by Sony Computer Entertainment for the PlayStation 2.
 It was released on November 2, 2004 in North America and on February 10, 2006 in Europe by SouthPeak Interactive.
-An enhanced version for the PlayStation Portable titled ATV Offroad Fury: Blazin' Trails was released a few months later.
+An enhanced version for the PlayStation Portable titled ATV Offroad Fury: Blazin' Trails was released in April 2005.

 The game was succeeded by ATV Offroad Fury 4 in 2006.

 Gameplay

 Expanding from its predecessor, ATV Offroad Fury 3 features more ATVs, along with more championships, mini-games and improved physics.
 As is with the rest of the series, the game revolves around racing all-terrain vehicles (ATVs) around dirt racetracks.
 In addition to racing, another major focus of the game is stunts.
 Stunts can be achieved by tapping a combination of buttons while the player's ATV is in the air.
 Each stunt requires a different amount of time to perform.
 The game also provides "free-roaming offroad gameplay".

 The PlayStation 2 version offers online multiplayer via i-Link, local area network (LAN) or other network connections.
 The PlayStation Portable version offers online multiplayer via a WiFi connection.

 The game contains features for customizability, such as choosing parts for ATV, changing color schemes, and even creating one's own unique logo.